Predictive, finite-sample model choice for time series under stationarity and non-stationarity: When (not) to use locally stationary models under local stationarity: the new model choice methodology

 Our proposal is to compare candidate $h$-step ahead predictors in terms of their empirical mean squared prediction error and choose the predictor with the best forecasting performance.
 To this end, we proceed as follows:

 \textbf{Step 1.} Separate the final $2 m$ observations from the $T$ available observations.
-The observations with indices $M_0 := \{1,\ldots,T-2m\}$, $M_1 := \{T-2m+1,\ldots,T-m\}$ and $M_2 := \{T-m+1, \ldots, T\}$ will be referred to as the \emph{(main part of the) training set}, the \emph{final part of the training set} and the \emph{validation set}, respectively.
+The observations with indices $M_0 := \{1,\ldots,T-2m\}$, $M_1 := \{T-2m+1,\ldots,T-m\}$ and $M_2 := \{T-m+1, \ldots, T\}$ will be referred to as the \emph{training set}, \emph{first validation set} and \emph{second validation set}, respectively.
 The set of unobserved data with the indices $M_3 := \{T+1, \ldots, T+m\}$ will be referred to as the \emph{test set}.
 The size $m$ of the separated sets will be small in comparison to the sample size $T$ (and hence also to the training set).
+Comments on why we require two distinct validation set are deferred to Section~\ref{sec:remarksprec}.

 \textbf{Step 2.} Compute the linear $1$-step ahead prediction coefficients